Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and

 \section{Host Galaxy Properties}

 We begin by considering the star formation rate (SFR) and total stellar mass, $M_\ast$, of the host galaxies of MIRONG in relation to our galaxy catalog (see the top panels of Figure \ref{fig:fig1}).
-We also include in our comparison a sample of 8 TDEs from \citet{2017ApJ...850...22L}, 15 CL AGN from \citet{2021ApJ...907L..21D}, as well as the 4 TDEs from \citet{2023ApJ...942....9H} that are contained in our reference catalog.
+We also include in our comparison a sample of 15 CL AGN from \citet{2021ApJ...907L..21D}, as well as a sample of TDEs.
+This includes 8 TDEs from \citet{2017ApJ...850...22L} and 7 TDEs from the Zwicky Transient Facility (ZTF) that are contained in our reference catalog (AT2018hyz, AT2019azh, AT2020ocn, AT2020wey, AT2020vwl, AT2021nwa, and AT2020neh; see, e.g., \citet{2023ApJ...942....9H,2023ApJ...955L...6Y}, and references therein).
+From here on out, we refer to these TDE sub-samples by the first initial and year of publication (i.e. \citetalias{2017ApJ...850...22L}, \citetalias{2023ApJ...942....9H}, and \citetalias{2023ApJ...955L...6Y}).
+We note that although there are TDEs in common between the works of \citetalias{2023ApJ...942....9H} and \citetalias{2023ApJ...955L...6Y}, we refer to any shared TDEs by \citetalias{2023ApJ...955L...6Y} for consistency with later host galaxy analysis of this sample in Section \ref{sec:tde_comp}.

 We define the star-forming main sequence (SFMS) of galaxies in this plane to fall along the solid blue line \citep{2010ApJ...721..193P}.
 Dashed lines spaced by 1$\sigma$ (the median scatter in the SFR measurements) are added to indicate degrees of quiescence.
 Contours of galaxies and AGN plotted in Figure \ref{fig:fig1} and throughout this analysis are spaced by 0.5$\sigma$ (11.8\%; note that percentages associated with $\sigma$ in 2D histograms differ from 1D).